gliboc/simeon/README.md

 The runtime environment used for development is Ocaml 4.06.

-The project uses the opam lib `csv` for reading CSV files.
+The project uses the opam lib `csv` for reading CSV files, as well as `menhir` for the parsing.